Essay Contest

 Each year the Freedom Festival Essay Contest gives rise to expressions of patriotism from students in K-12th grades throughout the nation.

 This year’s theme focuses on the First Amendment in the Bill of Rights.
-Deadline is February 26.
+Deadline is March 1, 2025.

 Contest Guidelines